Țuică: Types and terminology

 The term "țuică" is defined as a spirit made from plums, although it is also colloquially used to refer to all distilled beverages.
+Romanian law (Order No. 368/2008, published in Monitorul Oficial) standardises definitions and labelling for traditional Romanian spirits including țuică, horincă, turț and others. Țuică is described as an autochthonous product found only in Romania.
 The term "palincă" is a generic term for any type of fruit brandy, while "palincă de prune" refers specifically to plum brandy.

 Țuică is prepared using traditional methods both for private consumption and for sale.
 Although this was illegal in the past, the government tolerated the practice due to the traditional character of the beverage.
 Some communities have acquired production licences and produce it legally.
 Home distillation in Romania is legal provided the distiller pays an excise tax and produces no more than 50 L/yr per household.

 The names "horincă" and "turț" are used in the regions of Maramureș and Oaș as synonyms for țuică.
 These terms are occasionally used in other areas of northern Transylvania.
 This is codified in the Romanian law "Order No. 368/2008 approving the Rules on the definition, description, presentation and labelling of traditional Romanian beverages".

 A commercial famous presentation is "țuică cu fruct".
 This is a glass bottle of țuică containing a whole plum fruit.
 It is obtained by hanging empty bottles on trees in spring or early summer and growing the fruit inside the bottle.

+Among geographically protected drink names is Țuică Zetea de Medieșu Aurit, registered as a fruit spirit under the GI scheme (originally registered with the EU on 21 June 2005; carried into the UK scheme on 31 December 2020).